 Disney’s Boardwalk Inn Resort Hotel

 While the Boardwalk does feature bars, shops, and restaurants, there is also a deluxe Disney resort and DVC property that’s the centerpiece of the area.
 The Boardwalk Inn offers several room types including standard view, water view, and garden view rooms.
-Club level rooms are also offered as is the Boardwalk Inn villas.
+Club-level rooms are also offered as is the Boardwalk Inn villas.

 Disney Boardwalk Restaurants

 There are several different Disney Boardwalk restaurants and bars.
 If you love dining at the Walt Disney World Resort, you’ll find that the Boardwalk area contains a nice concentration of restaurants in a variety of cuisines.
 For the table service restaurants, you’ll want to make advance dining reservations because they can be popular.

 Adjacent to the Flying Fish is AbracadaBar, which offers delicious, unique cocktails.
-It’s a magic themed lounge, and is such a fun new bar.
+It’s a relatively new magic-themed lounge and is such a fun new bar.
 Try Pepper’s Ghost, which is one of the best alcoholic drinks I’ve ever had.
 This is definitely more of an adult location.

-There’s also the Big River Grille & Brewing Works, a micro-brewery and restaurant that is also family friendly.
+There’s also the Big River Grille & Brewing Works, a micro-brewery and restaurant that is also family-friendly.
 At the Big River Grille, you’ll find sandwiches, burgers, ribs, chicken, and so much more.
 I haven’t dined there, however, because I have so many other places that I love.